Finschia/cw-workspace/README.md

 ## How to use

-You can generate a workspace template using following commands.
+You can generate a workspace template using a following commands.

 ```
 cargo generate \